Shopify/statsd-instrument/README.md

   may be buffered before emitting threads will start to block.
 Increasing this value may help for application generating spikes of events.
 However if the application emit events faster than they can be sent, increasing it won't help.
+- `STATSD_MAX_PACKET_SIZE`: (default: `1472`) The maximum size of UDP packets.
+  If your network is properly configured to handle larger packets you may try to increase this value for better performance, but most network can't handle larger packets.

 ## StatsD keys